-16. Total ACH outgoing debit returns (i.e., debit return entries your institution originated including "on-us" debit returns)
+18. ACH outgoing debit returns (i.e., debit return entries your institution originated including "on-us" debit returns)

 These are ACH debit entries that your institution received and were subsequently returned by your institution, the RDFI.
+Your customer is the payer for the forward debit being returned.